pdrapi/rap-generator-app/README.md

 This is a simple Kivy app that takes input from the user: starting word, temperature & number of characters and generates unique rap lyrics.

-Kudos to kvd-overlord for helping us set up the project dependecies using poetry!
+Kudos to kbd-overlord for helping us set up the project dependecies using poetry!

 # Setting up the project - Mac OS